 To encourage SME participation, consider market engagement methods that:

-- reduce the burden and time taken to apply for SMEs
+- reduce the burden and time for SMEs to participate

-- encourage innovative responses from the market and allow SMEs to compete with larger suppliers, such as expression of interest processes
+- encourage innovative responses and allow SMEs to compete with larger suppliers, such as expression of interest processes

-- be open to partnering arrangements, so SMEs can form partnerships, joint ventures or consortia
+- be open to partnering arrangements, to enable SMEs to form partnerships, joint ventures or consortia.

 Designing the contract structure

 Use standard contract templates where possible.
 This can help minimise supplier costs, particularly for legal advice, as SMEs may already be familiar with the contracts.